ivanspirit/CompInv_Nano328Pv2/README.md

 # CompInv_Nano328Pv2
-This project is how to make a Variable Frequency Drive for 3 phase squirel cage motors from old OSAKA Air Conditioner
+This project is about how to make a Variable Frequency Drive for 3 phase squirel cage motors from old OSAKA Air Conditioner

 For the project I used arduino Nano board A328p and IPM50 IGBT board from old OSAKA AC - the main part in this board is MITSIBISHI PM50CTJ060-3 IGBT MODULE.